shbhmexe/Projects-2024/Twitter UI Clone/README.md

 Best practices for structuring HTML components for reusability.**

 ## 💡 Future Improvements
-- **Interactive Features: Adding JavaScript functionality like tweet posting, likes, and more.
+- **`Interactive Features`: Adding JavaScript functionality like tweet posting, likes, and more.
 Dark Mode: Implementing a toggle for switching between light and dark themes.
 User Authentication: Integrating a mock login system.**